 Participants are responsible for all of their own meals.
-The stables have a refrigerator and microwave dedicated to the WIT participants.
-Feel free to bring food and snacks and drinks.
+Plan to bring your lunch each day.
+The stable has a refrigerator and microwave.
+Feel free to bring snacks and drinks.
 Please label everything and keep your belongings neat and tidy.
+Since the facility is gated, you should meet any food delivery at the gate- do not share your gate code.
+We encourage the use of reusable water bottles and electrolytes for hydration.